kovidgoyal/calibre/manual/faq.rst

 Why the name calibre?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Take your pick:
-  * Convertor And LIBRary for Ebooks
+  * Convertor And LIBRary for E-books
   * A high *calibre* product
-  * A tribute to the SONY Librie which was the first e-ink based ebook reader
+  * A tribute to the SONY Librie which was the first e-ink based e-book reader
   * My wife chose it ;-)

 calibre is pronounced as cal-i-ber *not* ca-li-bre.
 If you're wondering, calibre is the British/commonwealth spelling for caliber.
 Being Indian, that's the natural spelling for me.